aditeyabaral/paper-talk-foundation-model-bert/README.md

 5. Setup ngrok
     1. Create an account on [ngrok](https://ngrok.com/)
     2. Navigate to your [dashboard](https://dashboard.ngrok.com/get-started/setup) and copy your auth token.
-You can view your token in the `Connect your account` section.
+You can view your token in the `2.
+Connect your account` section.

 ## Training the Model